-Here is my big batch recipe for vegetarian spaghetti sauce.
-This recipe has been in my family for years so I have fond memories whenever I make it.
+Here is my big batch recipe for vegan friendly spaghetti sauce.
+This recipe has been in my family for years; I have fond memories whenever I make it.
 It reminds me of helping my mom in the kitchen when I was a little girl.

 This makes multiple meals that you can freeze in serving sizes.
 If you have a big enough stock pot, you can make a double batch.
-My husband and I get about 8 meals out of this sauce.
-Pasta is pretty cheap and this sauce is full of veggies so it makes for a good meal.
+My partner and I get about 10 meals out of a single batch.
+This sauce is hearty and full of veggies.
 If you want to add meat to it you absolutely can.
 You can mix in browned ground beef, veal or pork.
 Season you meat before you brown it.
 (Salt and pepper) You can also add cooked meatballs toward the end or cooked sausage in the middle of the cooking process.

 There are two ways to approach this sauce.
-One way is to use 3 large tins of crushed tomatoes.
-Or if you can your own tomatoes like I do, I use 2 of my 1 litre jars of whole Roma tomatoes.
+One way is to use 3 large tins of whole or crushed tomatoes.
+Or if you can your own tomatoes like I do, I use 2 litres of whole Roma tomatoes.
 I run the whole tomatoes through the blender before adding them to my sauce.
-Using homemade tomatoes will require a little longer cook time as they have more juice than store bought tomatoes.
-I have modified this recipe to make it a one pot dinner.
-You can sauté the veggies in a separate wok or fry pan if you choose, but I have never had a problem doing it this way.
+Using whole tomatoes will require a little longer cook time as they have more juice than crushed.

 In a large stock pot add:

 3 or 4 celery stalks, diced

 15 chopped mushrooms (I don’t use the stems)

 1-2 whole green peppers, diced You can also do a mix of a red, yellow, orange and green.